shenhuiying2017/azure-docs.es-es/articles/data-lake-analytics/data-lake-analytics-u-sql-get-started.md

     USING Extractors.Tsv();
     RETURN;
     END;

-El siguiente script muestra cómo usar la TVF definida en el anterior script:
+The following script shows you how to use the TVF defined in the previous script:

     @res =
         SELECT